-In the morning we departed after we finished our breakfast and cleaned up camp, which was sometime before 10am.
-As we headed for Balsam Lake, we passed over the area we had been the day before.
-When we noticed that the lake was a bit longer than we anticipated, we realized that the reason we had not seen the campsites the day before was because we hadn’t travelled far enough.
+In the morning we departed after we finished our breakfast and cleaned up camp, which was sometime before 10 am.
+As we headed for Balsam Lake, we passed over the area we had been to the day before.
+When we noticed that the lake was a bit longer than we anticipated, we realized that the reason we had not seen the campsites the day before was that we hadn’t travelled far enough.
 A novice mistake, but a good lesson in that; read the map how it actually is and not how you think it is!

 The end of Three Mile Lake had an awesome creek/swamp scenery.
 This led to our first portage: a short 30 m walkover on an old concrete tramway.

 Canoeing through Balsam Lake was a very enjoyable experience, even though we passed a number of other canoeists.
 The glass-like lake caused perfect reflections of the fall foliage and was the culprit for a number of photo stops.

 As we paddled on, we decided that a lunch stop at campsite 117 was the best move – our next step was the tough portage into David Lake.